 Maybe you have to be a little more creative than usual, or simply give them more responsibility and more choices.

-There’s no one way for dealing with picky eaters.
+There’s no 1 way for dealing with picky eaters.